AI Use Cases/Manufacturing

 Where this play breaks down: low skill-data fidelity

 The quality of redeployment recommendations is directly proportional to the accuracy of your skill inventory.
 Plants that haven't maintained current cross-training records will see the system recommend assignments that supervisors immediately override.
-High override rates erode team confidence in the tool and stall the shift from approval-heavy to exception-only workflows that drives the 6-8 hours per week HR time savings.
+High override rates erode team confidence in the tool and stall the shift from approval-heavy to exception-only workflows, which is where the HR time savings are supposed to come from.

 4. 4